Responsible play

 - Do not play in a bad mood or under the influence of alcohol

-Excitement is possible without risk - when you control the game, not you.
+Excitement is possible without risk - when you control the game, not it you.

-Follow the principles of responsible play and enjoy yourself safely.
+Follow the principles of responsible play and have fun safely.